benman1/gcc-bridge-example/README.md

 The GCC-Bridge maven plugin requires GCC 4.7 to be installed to compile C and Fortran Sources.

+Because this is a legacy compiler version, this requirement means you'll probably have to use apt sources from trusty or older.

 You will also need Java 1.8 and Apache Maven 3.x.

 On Ubuntu, you can install all required tools via `apt-get`: